tchohan1/HCF-and-LCM/README.md

 # HCF-and-LCM
-Highest common factor and lowest common multiple using the Euclidean algorithm in C
+Highest common factor and lowest common multiple using the Euclidean algorithm for the HCF

+# Programming Language Used
+This was coded in C